Thyroid cancer accounts for around 1% of new malignancies in the UK each year.

 Suspicious thyroid lumps should be investigated with clinical examination, ultrasound scan +/- fine needle aspiration cytology (FNAC).

 All patients should have a full clinical review including a medical history (carefully evaluating family history and any exposure to radiation).
 This is followed by a clinical examination looking for signs of thyroid hormone imbalance and lymphadenopathy as well as evaluating the nodule itself.
-TFTs should be sent if not already by the referring clinician.
+Thyroid function tests (TFTs) should be sent if not already by the referring clinician.

 Ultrasound is the imaging modality of choice for thyroid lumps.
 A score U 1-5 is given based on the radiographical appearance of the nodule.